Tofaş Şahin: First generation

 The five-speed remained standard only for the Doğan, although it later became an option in the lesser models.
-From 1984, the Doğan was also set apart by large rectangular headlights while the lesser Şahin and Kartal made do with round twin headlights.
+From 1983, the Doğan was also set apart by large rectangular headlights while the lesser Şahin and Kartal made do with round twin headlights.

-Facelift
+Second Generation

-In 1988 they received a major aesthetic revision resulting in a design very reminiscent of the Fiat Regata.
+In 1988 the cars received a major aesthetic revision, with a redesigned front and rear resulting in a design reminiscent of the Fiat Regata.
 The "Murat" portion of the name was still used in some marketing material, but no longer appeared on the car and gradually vanished.
 The new headlights were large and square, with triangular corner lights which wrap around.
 The grille has a number of slim vertical crossbars in black plastic, with higher end models receiving some body colored elements at the top of the grille.
 After the facelift, the Doğan and Şahin sedan models are almost visually identical barring various upper-class trim options on the slightly more luxurious Doğan variant.
-The Kartal, the station wagon derivation of the design, has a rear body developed locally, with a higher roof than that of the 131 Estate originating with SEAT in Spain.
+The Kartal, the station wagon derivation of the design, has a rear body developed locally, with a higher roof than that of the 131 Estate originating with FIAT.
+The interiors underwent a major overhaul as well.

+As part of a national project to produce diesel-powered vehicles as a response to rising oil prices, Tofaş began developing a diesel-powered Şahin (and Kartal) in 1985.
+The engine chosen was Fiat/Lancia's 1.9-litre diesel engine producing 73 PS.
+Production started in January 1988, with sales commencing in May.
+Imports of these engines did not attract import duties, but a single imported engine still cost more than an entire, gasoline-powered Şahin.
+The price of a new, diesel-engined Şahin was 75 percent higher than the gasoline-powered model.
+Most sales were to professional users, for whom the lower fuel costs would offset the massive difference in purchase price.
+However, due to the slow sales, promised local parts supplies never materialized and owners of the diesel-powered cars experienced significant problems in keeping their cars on the road.
+Sales ended in October 1989, after only 820 examples had been sold; many surviving examples have had the Fiat engines replaced with locally manufactured Isuzu units due to the parts supply problems.